piscoTech/Workout/README.md

 With Workout you can export all your workouts saved inside the Health app to a CSV file and import them to your favorite spreadsheet app and view any detail:
 - General data such as distance, duration, heart rate, average pace and speed
 - Minute by minute details for supported workouts:
-  - Running: pace, heart rate, step count
+  - Running & Walking: pace, heart rate, step count
   - Swimming: speed, heart rate, stroke count